josegcpa/clonal_dynamics/README.md

     1. Run `Scripts/run_model.R` (`Rscript Scripts/run_model.R`) - this runs the model that infers all growth rate coefficients
     2. Run `Notebook_GrowthCoefficients_AgeAtOnset_PossibleAssociations.Rmd` (in `Rstudio`) - this is the notebook containing the bulk of the analysis

+5. Phylogenetic trees from single cell colonies, the determination of growth per year and age at onset from these trees and comparison with estimates from longitudinal data
+    1. Run `Scripts/plot_tree.R` (`Rscript Scripts/plot_tree.R`) - this runs all of the aforementioned analysis and plots it as displayed in the manuscript
+    2. Run `Notebook_Mitchell.Rmd` (in `Rstudio`) - analyses the phylogenetic data from [Michell et al. (2021)]()

-5. Analysis of the historical growth effect and poor fits
+6. Analysis of the historical growth effect and poor fits
     1. Run `Notebook_HistoricalGrowth_PoorFits.Rmd` (in `Rstudio`) - this runs analyses which factors - technical and biological - may be determinant of the difference between historical and inferred growth and a fit being poor (having one or more outlier)

-6. Phylogenetic trees from single cell colonies, the determination of growth per year and age at onset from these trees and comparison with estimates from longitudinal data
-    1. Run `Scripts/plot_tree.R` (`Rscript Scripts/plot_tree.R`) - this runs all of the aforementioned analysis and plots it as displayed in the manuscript

 *Optional: run `Scripts/plots_for_initial_panel.R`*